istrate/cp4d/DB2-OpenShift.md

 In order to use non-default storage, open "YAML View" and enter appropriate StorageClass name in the *storageClassName* property.<br>

-It can take one hour before DB2 instance is provisioned.<br>
+It can take a half an hour to provision DB2 instance for NFS storage and around 10 minutes in case of Ceph backed storage.<br>

 # Verify that DB2 is up and running